erahulkulkarni/PHP-Programming-BAIL358D/Termux/Termux.md

 ## ⚙️ Initial Setup:
 > [!TIP]
-> Connect to Library WiFi, note down the steps in book
+> Note down the steps

 Install Termux from Google Play Store.
 And run the following commands, ensure you have an active Internet connection: